Dedicated Team vs Freelancers

 Ready to Build Your Dedicated Development Team?

 Skip the hassle of managing freelancers.
-Get a cohesive, high-performing team with 95% retention, built-in QA, and predictable monthly costs.
-Start in 2-3 weeks.
+Get a cohesive, high-performing StepTo team that stays together, with built-in QA and predictable monthly costs.
+Start in 2-3 weeks from our standing bench of 15-20 senior engineers in Belgrade.

 Send us a message